 Sitting in the heart of the Old Town, this gorgeous building first opened in 1852 and is also Valencia’s main railway station.

-If you’re feeling peckish, then graze at one of the many restaurants, fast food, or sandwich bars at the station for a reasonable price.
+If you’re feeling peckish, then graze at one of the many restaurants, fast food, or sandwich bars at the station for reasonably priced food.